Indexing Techniques for Graph Reachability Queries: Open Challenges

 \subsection{Large dynamic graphs}

-\textit{\textbf{Scalability of plain reachability indexes}}.
-The state-of-the art plain reachability indexes can be built efficiently on large graphs.
-For instance, given a graph with 3 million vertices and 16 million edges, BFL \cite{7750623} can be built in 1.3 seconds, and the index size is 132 megabytes.
-Query processing using BFL only requires 0.26 microseconds per query on average.
-This efficiency is achieved by using partial indexes rather than complete indexes.
-Complete indexes record the reachability information for any pair of vertices, increasing the indexing cost but reducing query latency as a few index lookups are sufficient.
-Partial indexes do not record the reachability information for every pair of vertices, reducing the indexing cost, but increasing query latency since graph traversal is needed.
-We analyzed the existing indexing techniques and found a clear evolution in designing plain reachability indexes. \textit{Early plain reachability indexes are complete indexes, \textit{e.g.}, tree cover \cite{10.1145/67544.66950} and 2-hop \cite{10.5555/545381.545503} indexes, followed by the partial indexes without false positives, \textit{e.g.}, GRIPP \cite{10.1145/1247480.1247573}.
-The latest plain reachability indexes are partial indexes without false negatives, \textit{e.g.}, BFL \cite{7750623}.} Although both types of partial indexes might require traversing the input graph for query evaluation, the design of partial indexes without false negatives is preferable than the one without false positives.
-The main reason is that the reachability ratio in real-world graphs, which is the number of reachable pairs of vertices divided by the total number of vertices in the graph, is very small \cite{7750623}.
-Consequently, the actual result of a given query is likely to be $False$, which means that using a partial index without false negatives can immediately return the query result.
+\textit{\textbf{Design trade-offs in practical reachability indexes}}.
+State-of-the-art plain reachability indexes can be built efficiently even on large graphs.
+For example, given a graph with 3 million vertices and 16 million edges, BFL~\cite{7750623} can be constructed in just 1.3 seconds, with an index size of 132 megabytes.
+Query processing using BFL takes only 0.26 microseconds per query on average.
+This level of efficiency is achieved by using partial indexes instead of complete indexes.
+We analyzed existing techniques and observed a clear evolution in the design of plain reachability indexes. \textit{Early plain reachability indexes were complete, such as tree cover~\cite{10.1145/67544.66950} and 2-hop labeling~\cite{10.5555/545381.545503}.
+These were followed by partial indexes without false positives, such as GRIPP~\cite{10.1145/1247480.1247573}, and more recently by partial indexes without false negatives, such as BFL~\cite{7750623}.}

+Although both types of partial indexes may require graph traversal, the design of partial indexes without false negatives is generally preferable to those without false positives.
+This is because the reachability ratio in real-world graphs, which is defined as the number of reachable vertex pairs divided by the total number of vertex pairs, is typically very low~\cite{7750623}.
+As a result, most queries are likely to return \texttt{False}.
+Thus, partial indexes without false negatives can return the correct result without traversal in most cases.

 \textit{\textbf{Challenges for plain reachability indexes}}.
 The main challenge for plain reachability indexes is that partial indexes without false negatives are mainly designed for static graphs, and a recent work, \textit{i.e.}, DBL \cite{10.1007/978-3-030-73197-7_52}, can only support insertion-only graphs.
-Designing partial indexes without false negatives for dynamic or streaming graphs remains an open challenge.
+Designing partial indexes without false negatives for dynamic graphs remains an open challenge.